 Montenegro offers something for all tastes, there is no better part, but only the one that interests you the most.
 A big Montenegro tour in my opinion includes the exploration of the mountains, the coast, and the Skadar lake.

-Best places to stay in Montenegro is an article where you can fine more info about other Montenegro places to visit that it worth considering while planning your trip.
+Best places to stay in Montenegro is an article where you can find more info about other Montenegro places to visit that are worth considering while planning your trip.

 We had only 6 nights available and we divided them between the mountains (2 nights) and the sea (4 nights), I would have liked to have two more nights available to move further south and stay on the lake.

 In Montenegro there is a good variety of options for all budgets.
 Cheap Airbnb have sprung up everywhere, there are lots of small family hotels and some small resorts on the coast.